-MAHONEY: Yeah.
-So we've seen what happened with Turkey with - you know, when the pressure was taken off.
-The place has gone backwards very fast, from a press freedom point of view, from the days when it too was actively seeking to join the European Union.
-So, no, Brussels has a very important part to play and, again, you know, that's - we have an office there for that very reason - that we are trying to make sure that pressure is brought and influence wielded on those institutions.

-MASSARO: And while we are sort of at the - at the - in this policy responses discussion, we've focused a lot on, and rightfully so, on the way that investigative journalists have responded to this with more collaboration in a deterring capacity - you know, continuing to push this line of you can kill the journalist but you can't kill the story and that the murder of a journalist will only bring more attention to the story you were trying to kill.
-Is there a role for Congress outside of holding events like these?
+Mr. MAHONEY.
+Yes.
+So we've seen what happened with Turkey when the pressure was taken off.
+The place has gone backward very fast, from a press freedom point of view, from the days when it too was actively seeking to join the European Union.
+So, no, Brussels has a very important part to play and, again, you know, that's-we have an office there for that very reason-that we are trying to make sure that pressure is brought and influence wielded on those institutions.
+Mr. MASSARO.
+And while we are sort of at the-in this policy responses discussion, we've focused a lot on, and rightfully so, on the way that investigative journalists have responded to this with more collaboration in a deterring capacity-you know, continuing to push this line of, you can kill the journalist but you can't kill the story, and that the murder of a journalist will only bring more attention to the story you were trying to kill.
+Is there a role for Congress, outside of holding events like these?

-HOLCOVA: Actually, I think yes.
+Ms. HOLCOVA.
+Actually, I think yes.

-CARUANA GALIZIA: Can I say something?
+Mr. CARUANA GALIZIA.
+Can I say something?
 But go ahead.

-HOLCOVA: OK.
-I will be quick.
-Yeah.
-Actually, what U.S. policymakers can do is to ask their European counterparts to keep or to bring the issue of protection not only of the journalists but also of the whistleblowers and to discuss it more and actually to implement it better in international laws because in Europe the protection of whistleblowers it's not as embedded in society and in the system as in the U.S. At least, I hope so that it still is embedded in U.S. society - protection of the whistleblowers.
+Ms. HOLCOVA.
+Okay, I will be quick.
+Yes.
+Actually, what U.S. policymakers can do is to ask their European counterparts to keep or to bring the issue of protection not only of the journalists but also of the whistleblowers and to discuss it more and actually to implement it better in international laws, because in Europe the protection of whistleblowers it's not as embedded in society and in the system as in the U.S. At least, I hope so that it still is embedded in U.S. society-protection of the whistleblowers.

-MASSARO: It is.
+Mr. MASSARO.
+It is.

-CARUANA GALIZIA: I think the statistics that Rob was mentioning give an indication of what the root cause is and what the policy solutions could be because if you have a high number of journalists who are being killed because they're reporting on corruption then the obvious solution, well, is to work on eliminating corruption and the European Union has been very weak on that, especially when you compare it it to the U.S.
+Mr. CARUANA GALIZIA.
+I think the statistics that Rob was mentioning give an indication of what the root cause is and what the policy solutions could be because if you have a high number of journalists who are being killed because they're reporting on corruption then the obvious solution, well, is to work on eliminating corruption and the European Union has been very weak on that, especially when you compare it to the U.S.